 In the screenshot above, you can see a funnel that represents the steps from choosing to upgrade a subscription and getting to the purchase confirmation page.

 While you wouldn’t want to watch all 264 recordings of visitors who added the upgrade to their cart, the 32 users who dropped off between the “Pay Now” button and the “Thank You” page may be worth watching, since those users probably experienced some kind of technical error.
 And if you break down those 32 sessions by IP address location or device type, you can narrow that number down even further.

 #2: Triage support tickets faster with session recordings

 Many Smartlook customers give their support teams access to Smartlook so they can review session recordings for customers who report a bug.

 Using the Smartlook API, you can identify users and look up customer’s replays by their name or email.
 When customers report bugs, the support teams can look up that customer’s session by their name or email and rewatch the session as the user experienced it to understand whether there was a real bug, or if it’s a case of user error.

-Smartlook helps you to be GDPR compliant.
+Smartlook offers tools to limit personal data collected through session replay.
 You can set up masks on any user input forms to exclude sensitive information so that it never gets sent to Smartlook’s servers.

 #3: Retroactive event and funnel creation means no waiting for data collection.